TheTechRobo/bglugwatch-cleanslate/README.md

 ## NOTE: It is horribly out of date, in a few months I am hoping to get an API onto the bglug website so it auto-updates.

 # To start
-If you haven't done any changes to BGLUG.py run this:
+If you want to test your changes to `bglug.py`:
+`python3 bglug.py`
+This will **not** overwrite your current `bglug.py`.
+If you are a normal user who wants to use the latest version:
 `python3 runthis.py`

-But if you have done changes that you don't want to overwrite:
-`python3 bglug.py`

 # What is BGLUG?
 Bruce-Grey Linux User's Group is designed to help newcomers (and oldcomers) with Linux.
 We discuss things, give things away, and more!